 - The input flat field frames are stacked.
 An average with rejection (parameters lamp_flats.low_rejection and lamp_flats.high_rejection) is computed to remove dynamic bad pixels (either cosmic rays or transient bad pixels).
 The mean lamp-off frame is subtracted from the mean lamp-on frame. - If lamp_flats.bad_ind==TRUE the intensity tilt of each column is removed (the fit of the pixel intensity is subtracted from the pixel intensity) considering in this operation only pixels whose intensity differs from the linear fit value by no more than lamp_flats.sigma_factor times the sigma of the pixel intensity. - To find the strong intensity deviations of bad pixels a threshold value must be found.
-For this reason, on a rectangular region defined by parameters lamp_flats.lly, lamp_flats.urx, the recipe computes a clean_mean of the intensity (lamp_flats.bad_low_rejection and lamp_flats.bad_low_rejection and lamp_flats.bad_low_rejection and lamp_flats.bad_low_re - If lamp_flats.thresh_index==TRUE the image corrected for the intensity tilt is further filtered, indicating as bad pixels the ones which lie outside the intensity range [clean_mean-lamp_flats.mean_factorclean_stdev].
+For this reason, on a rectangular region defined by parameters lamp_flats.llx, lamp_flats.lly, lamp_flats.urx, lamp_flats.ury, the recipe computes a clean_mean of the intensity (lamp_flats.bad_low_rejection and lamp_flats.bad_high_rejection) and its clean standard deviation clean_stdev (to have an estimate of the noise variations in the flat field).
+The threshold value is given by the product clean_stdevlamp_flats.factor. - If lamp_flats.thresh_index==TRUE the image corrected for the intensity tilt is further filtered, indicating as bad pixels the ones which lie outside the intensity range [clean_mean-lamp_flats.mean_factorclean_stdev].
 Else no filter is applied.
 This results in a reference image.
 A median filter with a radius equal to clean_stdevlamp_flats.factor is applied for lamp_flats.iterations iterations to remove small clusters of bad pixels.
 Finally pixels which have different values are promoted to bad pixels by comparing the median filtered image with the reference image. - A master flat field is determined.
 If lamp_flats.interpol_ind==TRUE, using the input bad pixel mask, and the slitlets position information, bad pixels are interpolated over a given radius lamp_flats.max_rad.
 Then the intensity is normalised to that of the central pixel.